Prospective Graduate Students (PhD, JD/PhD, & MS)

 What are your active lab projects?

-Dr. Goldstein's research lab has a number of ongoing projects.
-The team is conducting research in four primary areas: Dr. Goldstein's lab conducts research in four primary areas: 1) Juveniles' Miranda rights comprehension and confessions, 2) youths' capacities to successfully complete probation, and 3) international research on juveniles' legal capacities in Argentina, and 4) development, evaluation, and implementation of an anger management intervention for girls in the juvenile justice system.
+Dr. Goldstein's Lab has a number of ongoing projects.
+The team is conducting research in five primary areas: 1) evaluation of a school-based police diversion program to disrupt the school-to-prison pipeline, 2) development, implementation, and evaluation of graduate response program in juvenile probation, 3) disproportionate minority contact, 4) Juveniles' Miranda rights comprehension and confessions, 5) international research on juveniles' legal capacities in Argentina, and the 6) development, evaluation, and implementation of an anger management intervention for girls in the juvenile justice system.
 More information is available here.

 We use somewhat less stringent criteria for selection to the M.S.
 Program, but most of what is stated above still applies.
 The M.S.
 Program is a good option for applicants who are research-focused, but either do not want to attend a Ph.D. program or are not yet competitive for a high-quality Ph.D. program.
 However, we do not view the M.S. program as a likely vehicle for transitioning to our own doctoral program.
 More information is available here.